RomanPilyushin/Mind/NES PPU.md

 1. **PPU 2C02:**

     - The NES PPU is responsible for generating the video output by processing graphical data and producing the pixels that are displayed on the screen.
-    - It operates independently of the CPU but is tightly integrated with the overall system through shared memory and bus interactions.
+    - It operates independently of the [[Components of CPU (Central Processing Unit)|CPU]] but is tightly integrated with the overall system through shared memory and bus interactions.
 2. **Clocks and Timing:**

-    - The PPU operates on its own clock, which ticks faster than the CPU.
-Specifically, the PPU updates three times faster than the CPU.
+    - The PPU operates on its own clock, which ticks faster than the [[Components of CPU (Central Processing Unit)|CPU]].
+Specifically, the PPU updates three times faster than the [[Components of CPU (Central Processing Unit)|CPU]].
     - This faster update rate is crucial for rendering the graphics smoothly and in sync with the display.
 3. **DMA (Direct Memory Access):**

-    - The NES employs DMA to efficiently transfer data from memory to the PPU without burdening the CPU.
+    - The NES employs DMA to efficiently transfer data from memory to the PPU without burdening the [[Components of CPU (Central Processing Unit)|CPU]].
     - DMA is typically used to transfer sprite data (from Object Attribute Memory or OAM) directly to the PPU for rendering.
 4. **Memory Layout:**